rust-lang/book/src/ch08-03-hash-maps.md

 homogeneous: all of the keys must have the same type, and all of the values must have the same type.
 While both collections enforce homogeneous types, they differ in when types must be specified.
 Vectors require type annotations when empty because they allocate memory immediately.
-HashMaps can infer types from the first insertion since they allocate memory lazily.
+Hash maps can infer types from the first insertion since they allocate memory lazily.

 ### Accessing Values in a Hash Map